How To Choose Between Sole Trader And Limited Company

 It’s easy to start operating as a Sole Trader.
-There’s less paperwork to deal with every year and you it’s quick to get set up.
+There’s less paperwork to deal with every year and it’s quick to get set up.
 When you’re just starting out, it’s often the best solution and you can change to a Limited Company later.
 However, you might end up paying a higher tax rate in the long term.
+Also, you can only be a Sole Trader in Ireland, if you are a resident in Ireland.

 Please note that as a Sole Trader you are personally liable for any claim made against the business.
 Your personal assets (e.g. your home) could be used to settle any unpaid business debts.
 This is a risk you may prefer to avoid.